 Steve also encouraged their neighborly love and was a divine inspiration for play, art, and problem-solving.

+Like God, this peace-giving, place of security became a sort of center of the family's identity.
+So why the letter?
 In a recent storm, Steve's protection of the family left him broken and lacking the imposing presence they were used to.

 For me, Good Friday came to mind.